ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 5. Future Work
 --------------

-- Realizing the full power of hierarchies
+- Realizing the full power of hierarchies - reuse with "copy" action but with different technical semantics.

 - Graphics